cloudfoundry/docs-services/services/dashboard-sso.html.md

 ## Introduction

 Single sign-on (SSO) allows Cloud Foundry users to authenticate with third-party services using their Cloud Foundry credentials.
 SSO provides a streamlined experience to users, limiting repeated logins and multiple accounts across their managed services.

 In order to make this possible, CF provides API endpoints for configuration and verification of the user credentials.
 This allows third-party services to verify user credentials without needing the user to login again.
 The user's credentials are never directly transmitted to the service since the OAuth2 protocol handles authentication.
 Similarly, Cloud Controller provides an endpoint to determine a user's authorization.

 ## The SSO interaction and points of integration
-  1. In order to integrate a dashboard with CF, service brokers will need to include the necessary properties in their catalog.
+  1. In order to integrate a dashboard with CF, service brokers need to include the necessary properties in their catalog.
 Specifically, each service implementing this feature must advertise a `dashboard_client` property in their JSON response from `/v2/catalog`.
 A valid response would appear as follows: